 - Provide guidance on the recruitment and selection process, including the following documents:

-- Facilitate recruitment to posts, including changes to commissions.
-We will inform necessary stakeholders of any changes.
+- Facilitate recruitment to posts, including changes to commissions and inform necessary stakeholders of any changes.

 - Organise HEI panel meetings where required for review if qualifications are accepted.